 To register your quilt for the Quilt Display complete the Quilt Display Application form and read the Conditions of Entry.
-Complete and forwarded the form to The Applique Guild at the address on the form.
-Applications close on 14th May 2023.
+Complete and forward the form to The Applique Guild of Australia at the address on the form.
+Applications close on the 31st May 2023.

 Quilt Guardians (White Glove Duty)

-The Quilt Shows rely on volunteers to look after the quilts which are on display and to field questions from the viewers.
-These volunteers are known as Quilt Guardians or White Glove Duty.
+The quilt display relies on member volunteers to look after the quilts which are on display and to field questions from the viewers.
+These volunteers are known as Quilt Guardians who will undertake White Glove Duty.
 These volunteers are the only ones that can touch the quilts.
-We need you to be our guardian.
+We need your help to be one of our guardians.
 Complete the Quilt Guardian online form or use the Quilt Guardian printable form and send it to the Guild.

 You ask "Why can no one else can touch the quilts"?
 Well, they are so tactile.
 Why would anyone want to do that?
 Lots try.
 People want to talk about the design and construction and point out special features, with fingers really, really close to the quilt.
 And some people want to see what’s on the back.